Understanding Credit Inquiries and Guarding Against Identity Theft

 - Submit an identity theft affidavit to the FTC.
 Use the affidavit report to file a police report — and keep a copy.
 These two reports together make up an identity theft report, which can help you remedy the situation with the credit reporting companies, debt collectors and businesses that may have given credit to the thief.

 Remembering these tips and monitoring your credit report may help you better protect yourself from fraud.
-If you have additional questions, Experian, Equifax and TransUnion, have resources that can offer further assistance.
+If you have additional questions, Experian and Equifax have resources that can offer further assistance.